CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.

       >**Note:** If you do not see the **Endpoints** option under **Settings**, log out by selecting the top-right circle with your account initials and selecting **Sign out**.
 Other options that you might want to try is to refresh the page with Ctrl+F5 or open the page InPrivate.
 Login again with the **Username** and **Password** Provided in the environment details page.
-It will take 30-35 minutes to reflect you can procide with next exercise untill **Endpoints** are visible and then perform this task.
+It will take 30-35 minutes to reflect you can procide with next exercise untill **Endpoints** are visible and then performs this task.

-      >**Note:** You have to keep Checking  after each 10-15 mins so that you don't miss this task.
+      >**Note:** You have to keep checking  after each 10-15 mins so that you don't miss this task.

-1. Select **Onboarding** in the Device management section.
+1. Select **Onboarding** in the Device Management section.

  1. In the "1.
 Onboard a device" area make sure "Local Script (for up to 10 devices)" is displayed in the Deployment method drop-down and select the **Download onboarding package** button.